Activation tomography

 A measure of safety

-AI safety and alignment doesn’t have a neat shape, nor well defined boundaries, and it needs to track rapidly-improving capabilities.
-Theoretical and empirical frameworks, though not easy to establish under those conditions, would be helpful to keeping technical AI safety and alignment ahead of the game.
+AI safety and alignment research doesn’t have a neat shape, nor well defined boundaries, and it needs to track rapidly-improving capabilities.
+Theoretical and empirical frameworks, though not easy to establish under those conditions, are helpful for staying ahead of the game.

 Proposals for a science of evaluations point to these same needs.
 For technical AI safety and alignment interventions to be broadly transferrable - from one benchmark to another, one policy reference to another, one research paper to another, one implementation to another - standardized measurement tools are essential, as are robust evaluation frameworks.
 These enable enforceable policies and regulations, and shed light on what can and should be measured as models outpace human intelligence.
 That phase shift is important because it’ll become progressively more difficult to monitor or control model behavior.